 Autopolyploidy in Acipenseriform fishes

 Acipenseriform fishes (sturgeon and paddlefishes) are ancient polyploids that can spontaneously triploidize in aquaculture.
 Spontaneous autopolyploid white sturgeon are fertile and produce viable offspring when crossed with normal conspecifics.
-We know that the additional genome copy is due to retention of the second polar body in the maternal parent but its not clear what is causing some females to produce large numbers of triploid offspring in captivity while spontaneous autopolyploidy in the wild is rare.
+We know that the additional genome copy is due to retention of the second polar body during meiosis but its not clear what is causing some females to produce large numbers of triploid offspring in captivity while spontaneous autopolyploidy in the wild is rare.
 We are conducting experiments to determine what factors are responsible for high rates of second polar body retention as well as evaluating how genome duplication affects sexual development of spontaneous autopolyploids and their offspring.
 We are also interested in using families containing even ratios of normal and spontaneous autopolyploid offspring to determine how an incipient polyploidization event affects genome structure and function.

 CBS Grad Group Affiliations